-- 1. Think critically about literary texts through a variety of theoretical lenses. - 2.
-Write well-articulated, nuanced literary criticism about texts using various theoretical apparatuses.
+- 1. Demonstrate critical thinking and knowledge of literary theories through written or oral assignments. - 2.
+Write well-articulated, nuanced literary criticism about texts using various theoretical approaches.

 B. Course Objectives

 Upon completion of this course the student will be able to: